sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 ENI based forwarding requires the switch to understand the relationship between the packet and ENI, and ENI and DPU.

 * Each DPU is represented as a PA (public address).
 Unlike VIP, PA does't have to be visible from the entire cloud infrastructure
-* Each ENI belongs to a certain DPU (local or remote)
+* Every ENI should be a part of T1 cluster
 * Each packet can be identified as belonging to that switch using VIP and VNI
 * Forwarding can be to local DPU or remote DPU over L3 VxLAN
 * Scale: